 Pork…..it’s what’s for dinner.
-Traditionally in Puerto Rico this pork is slow cooked in the oven.
+Traditionally pernil or Puerto Rican pork shoulder is slow cooked in the oven.
 When I make it in the oven I cook it at 325 degrees for about 35 minutes for every pound.
 It comes out just as succulent and if you get a shoulder with the skin still on it you get the bonus of crispy pork skin.

 - Combine garlic, pepper, oregano, olive oil, vinegar and salt.
 Rub pork with garlic mixture and refrigerate overnight.